andywhitaker/sr-flexalgo-lab/README.md

 Once the correct SROS image has been loaded you must ensure you have the license file called `sros25.lic` downloaded and loaded into the project folder.

-To deploy the lab type:
+With the image and license file correctly loaded, to deploy the lab type:

 ```bash
 sudo clab deploy -c